michaeljtbrooks/raspitherm3/README.md

 Practically idiot-proof!
 Click the radiator switch to turn the central heating on and off.
 Click the tap (faucet) switch to turn the hot water heating on and off.

+If you have a temperature sensor attached, you'll see the last known temperature and humidity with each page refresh.

 ### That's it! ###
 Feel free to download the code, dick about with it, make something awesome.
 I am trying to create a home automation empire out of Raspberry Pis.
 You are very welcome to contribute.

 Here are some ideas for improvements:
+* Interfacing to Homeassistant
 * Time based controls: You could set your programmer to have no on/off signals at all, then have the Raspberry Pi control it all (might need realtime clock if precision is your thing or the ntp daemon isn't working)
 * Antipatory heating: The Raspberry Pi could download a weather forecast and fire up the heating only on the days when you are at home and it's likely to be cold
 * Smart thermostat: Use a digital thermometer input to measure the temperature in the house, and use this to drive the Raspberry Pi's heating control